 Oven Baked Potato Latkes

-Although frying latkes is the traditional and quicker route, oven-baked latkes are a simpler and healthier route.
+Although frying latkes is traditional and quicker, oven-baked latkes are a simpler and healthier route.

 Oven-baked latkes will still have that classic latke taste, but will miss the gentle char on the outside you can only get from a direct high heat sear from the maillard reaction.
 They will still have a pillowy soft inside, yet that nice crunch on the outside.